nglaeser/Notes/README.md

 - 10-Nov-2017: **Python+WiFi** workshop held by stryngs on hacking WiFi with Python commands, packages, and scripts
 - 11-Nov-2017: **Keynote** speech by Jack Daniel on cybersecurity then and now
 - 11-Nov-2017: **Learning to Firewalk** by Brian Austin, a talk about how to get into cybersecurity (a long, useful list of resources)
 - 11-Nov-2017: **Cryptography Challenge** in the BSides CTF, run by [@lintile](https://twitter.com/lintile).
 Our team (consisting of James Coman and myself) won the challenge, contributing a significant portion of CTF points to our university team and putting us in 3rd place in the full CTF.
 These notes are very ad hoc as they were written in a rush during the challenge; a more polished walkthrough is presented in our talk to the USC Cybersecurity club ([slides](https://docs.google.com/presentation/d/1qebj1XR-cpxRaIZtb6xdViS8auePCj1k0spnPpfJJ6w/edit?usp=sharing)).
+The script `crypto7.py` accompanies these notes.

 ### BSides Charleston 2018
 Notes from Security BSides in Charleston, SC on November 9-10, 2018.
 Same thing about date names.